SAN DIEGO JUVENILE Attorney

-I am San Diego juvenile lawyer Peter M. Liss, and I can help you.
-I have personally defended hundreds of juveniles (minors under the age of 18) who have been arrested and charged with criminal offenses.
+I am San Diego juvenile crime lawyer Peter M. Liss, and I can help you.
+I have defended hundreds of juveniles (minors under 18) who have been arrested and charged with criminal offenses.
 Some of the most commonly charged juvenile crimes include:

 - Drug crimes (Including drug sales and possession)

 - Driving offenses (Including reckless driving, hit and run, and driving without a license)

 - Gang crimes (including drive-by shootings and carjacking)

 - Property destruction (including arson and vandalism)

 - Sex crimes (including sexual assault, child molestation, and child pornography)

 - Status offenses (including alcohol possession, marijuana possession, and truancy)